peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  by code point, among other things.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD). <p>In the.NET implementation, this method is implemented as an extension method to any string object and can be called as follows: <code>str.StringToInput(offset, length)</code>.
-If the object's class already has a StringToInput method with the same parameters, that method takes precedence over this extension method.</p> <p>In the.NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows: <code>str.StringToInput()</code>.
-If the object's class already has a <code>StringToInput</code> method with the same parameters, that method takes precedence over this extension method.</p>
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD). <p>In the.NET implementation, this method is implemented as an extension method to any String object and can be called as follows: <code>str.StringToInput(offset, length)</code>.
+If the object's class already has a StringToInput method with the same parameters, that method takes precedence over this extension method.
+ </p> <p>In the.NET implementation, this method is implemented as an
+ extension method to any object implementing string and can be called as follows: <code>str.StringToInput()</code>.
+If the object's class already has a <code>StringToInput</code> method with the same parameters, that method takes precedence over this extension method. </p>

 **Parameters:**

-* <code>str</code> - The parameter <code>str</code> is a text string.
+* <code>str</code> - The parameter
+      <code>str</code>
+       is a text string.

 **Returns:**